GIScience/openrouteservice/README.md

 ## Installation

 We suggest using docker to install and launch openrouteservice backend.
 In short, a machine with a working [docker installation](https://www.digitalocean.com/community/tutorial_collections/how-to-install-and-use-docker) will get everything done for you.

+Only use nightly (master branch) if you know what you do.
 We recommend running docker compose with the latest release version:

 ```bash
 # For example for the latest release